XData-si/AI-tools-info/list-of-tools.md

 ### Writing assistants

-*For a more complete list of AI writing assistants visit: [Awesome AI Writing](https://github.com/xaramore/awesome-ai-writing)*

 - [Jasper](https://www.jasper.ai/) - Create content faster with artificial intelligence.
 - [Compose AI](https://www.compose.ai/) - Compose AI is a free Chrome extension that cuts your writing time by 40% with AI-powered autocompletion.